brighthive/data-resource-generator/docs/source/getting_started.rst

     An entity that stores and handles data.
 In the context of the BrightHive DRG, a Data Resource is a relational database with a RESTful API.

 Data Resource Schema
-    This is a database and API definition file.
+    A file that defines the database and API specs.

 Checklist To Start
 ------------------